noamba/minimum/README.md

 make deps  # to install dependencies make test
 ```

+This will add a `htmlcov` folder with test coverage info.
+Open the `index.html` file within that folder in a browser to view the coverage report.

 To run nox tests (requires `python` `3.8` and `3.9`), issue:
 ```bash